Due to COVID-19 related global travel restrictions, the program is on hold until further notice.

 Applicants are invited to propose projects in any field of research or teaching with a faculty partner at the University of Michigan.
 Candidates must have excellent oral and written English language skills; proficiency will be verified.

-Selection of 2020 awardees will be made through a competitive review of proposals at the University of Michigan.
 These awards are made possible thanks to a gift from Ambassador Ronald Weiser, U.S. Ambassador to Slovakia from 2001-04, and his wife, Eileen Lappin Weiser.

 Prior to applying, please read the FAQs as some requirements have changed.